Add a Kubernetes Cluster

 - The Agent, which runs alongside your workloads to grant them SPIFFE SVIDs.

 That’s it!
-Defakto is now running, and every pod you deploy from now on will have a SPIFFE Workload API socket automatically injected, with an X.509-SVID and JWT-SVID made available.
-To see it in action, continue following along (below) to deploy a SPIFFE demo app.
+Defakto is now running.
+Any pod you deploy with the label k8s.spirl.com/spiffe-csi: enabled will have a SPIFFE Workload API socket automatically injected, with an X.509-SVID and JWT-SVID made available.
+To see it in action, continue to deploy a SPIFFE demo app.

 Optional: Repeat the above command with a different cluster name and kubectl context to add more Kubernetes clusters to the example.com trust domain.